 SEO Deep Dive

-SEO is the practice of optimising your website so it ranks in organic (unpaid) search results.
-It is not free — but once you rank, each additional visitor costs nothing.
+SEO means optimising your website so it ranks in organic, unpaid search results.
+It isn't free.
+But once you rank, each additional visitor costs nothing.

 What SEO investment actually looks like